Wendy Neil

 • Exploring different ideas and perspectives on your situation

-• Helping you gain clarity about your thoughts and feelings, enabling you to put things in order
+• Helping you gain clarity about your thoughts and feelings, values and priorities, enabling you to put things in order

 Some of the issues I have helped people with in the past include; Bereavement, loss, illness, anxiety, social anxiety, phobias, trauma, abuse, stress, work-related stress, bullying, identity and self-esteem issues, life transitions, low mood, shame, anger, relationship/interpersonal difficulties.